ygorduraes/vcb/README.md

 ## CI/CD
 This project uses CircleCI to run the app every 5 minutes.
 This rule is defined in the file `.circleci/config.yml`.

+## Twitter and Telegram

+Twitter's API keys were generated in https://developer.twitter.com, are stored securely and set up on CircleCI.

+Integromat's endpoint for Telegram integration is available at https://www.integromat.com, and also set up on CircleCI.

+**These keys are only needed for production and not required for development.**

 ## .env (development-only)

 Create a `.env` file at the repository root with the following info: